bjpop/gurita/README.md

 ## Input files

 Hatch can either read data from a named input file, or if no file is specified, then it will read input from the standard input device (stdin).
+The input file type must be either CSV or TSV.
+By default hatch will assume the data is in CSV format, but you can change the format with the `--filetype` argument, and choose TSV instead.
+Hatch requires that the first row of the input file is the column headings.

 For example, both of the usages below are valid: